antonfirsov/docs/2020/08-Aug/fsharp5/fsharp-5-august-update.md

 ## Finishing F# 5

-Now that we're feature complete for F# 5, modulo a tweak here or there, we're going to shift our focus:
+Now that we're feature complete for F# 5, minus a tweak here or there, we're going to shift our focus:

 * Ensure F# 5 features are of high quality and do not introduce any problems
 * Address bug fixes and high-priority feedback items for F# 5